microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentrequest-reprocess.md

 ## Response

-If successful, this method returns a  `202 Accepted` response code and retries the request of the [accessPackageAssignment](../resources/accesspackageassignment.md) object.
-If the assignment doesn't exist, this method will return `404 Not Found` or if the **id** isn't valid, this method returns a `400 Bad request` response code.
+If successful, this method returns a  `202 Accepted` response code and retries the request.
+If the [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object doesn't exist, this method will return `404 Not Found` or if the **id** isn't valid, this method returns a `400 Bad request` response code.

 ## Examples